Statement on Philosophy

 Christ, the Imago Dei (the Image of God), is the restoration of the creation image, in whom all men and women find their identity by faith.

-The search for wholeness and heterosexuality within ourselves thus comes to an end.
-Men and women receive Christ as their image of God, in whom is their wholeness and heterosexuality.
-As a trained faith grasps this awareness, there is a breaking of the power of the homosexual inclination so that freedom from the homosexual drive and activity is a real possibility.
+The search for wholeness within ourselves thus comes to an end.
+Men and women receive Christ as their image of God, in whom is their wholeness.
+As a trained faith grasps this awareness, there is a breaking of the power of sin so that freedom from it is a real possibility.

 Homosexuals Anonymous does not aim to alter the sexual orientation of minors.